Almonds and Olivez

 Additionally, the consumption of blueberries was also found to lead to a decline in low-density lipoprotein (LDL) cholesterol, and triglycerides, while increasing high-density lipoprotein (HDL) in Fifty-eight (58) diabetic patients in a placebo-controlled study (LI D et al. 2015).

-Further, in another study, it was found that the intake of purified anthocyanins over a 12-week period with over One Hundred and Fifty (150) hypercholesterolemic patients were found to be associated with an increase in HDL cholesterol and a decrease in LDL cholesterol (Zhu et al. 2015).
+Further, in another study, it was found that the intake of purified anthocyanins over 12 weeks with over One Hundred Fifty (150) hypercholesterolemic patients were found to be associated with an increase in HDL cholesterol and a decrease in LDL cholesterol (Zhu et al. 2015).

 Pre-diabetes and Type-2 diabetes and Blueberries